-Famous inventors also have used Meccano working out for their ideas.
-Your possession of the Meccano Mechanisms Outfit gives YOU the opportunity to join their ranks and experience for yourself the joys of inventing.
+Famous inventors also have used Meccano for working out their ideas.
+Your possession of the Meccano Mechanisms Set gives YOU the opportunity to join their ranks and experience for yourself the joys of inventing.

 MECCANO MECHANISMS

 GEARS AND GEAR TRAINS: Captains of the Mechanical World